corretto/amazon-corretto-crypto-provider/README.md

 * release: **Default target** depends on build, test, and coverage
 * overkill: Run **all** tests (no coverage)
 * generateEclipseClasspath: Generates a `.classpath` file which is understandable by Eclipse and VS Code to make development easier.
 (This should ideally be run prior to opening ACCP in your IDE.)
-* single_test: Runs a single unit test.
+* singleTest: Runs a single unit test.
 The test is selected with the Java system property `SINGLE_TEST`.
 For example: `./gradlew singleTest -DSINGLE_TEST=com.amazon.corretto.crypto.provider.test.EcGenTest`
   (You may need to do a clean build when switching between selected tests.)

 ## Configuration